 For tourists, Dubai is still welcoming and easy to explore during Ramadan, but there are a few changes you will notice, including modified timings, quieter public spaces, and certain rules to follow.
 Desert safaris also continue during Ramadan, but with specific adjustments to ensure cultural respect.

 In this article, we will explain how desert safaris operate during Ramadan, what changes to expect, the etiquette to follow, and how you can enjoy a meaningful and respectful experience in Dubai during this special month.
+For a full overview of what every safari includes year-round, read our complete Dubai desert safari guide — everything you need to know before you go.

 Are Desert Safaris Open During Ramadan?

 Yes, desert safaris in Dubai are open during Ramadan, but they run with a few adjustments to respect the holy month.
-Most tours, especially evening safaris, continue as usual because the weather is cooler and the timings match the end of the fasting day.
+Most tours — especially evening safaris — continue as usual because the weather is cooler and the timings match the end of the fasting day.

 Key points for travelers: